itsyanes/web-scraper/docs/string.md

 //deallocates str
 ```

-#### build
+### build

-Builds a string following a given format. build is a variadic meaning it can receive a non-fix amount of parameters.
+Builds a string following a given format. build is a variadic function: meaning it can receive a non-fix amount of parameters.
 It is very similar to sprintf.

 **Parameters:**
 - wrapper (String *): a pointer to a String wrapper.